 - Conspicuous Trenchcoat: When Orlac sneaks out of the house to investigate Vasseur's crime, he wears a dark overcoat and hat.
 Even though this is the 1920s when such dress was standard for men, he still stands out like a sore thumb as he is wearing a very dark heavy coat on a bright and sunny day.

 - Evil Hand: The Trope Maker.
 Concert pianist Paul Orlac has the hands of an executed murderer grafted on to his arms after his own hands are irreparably damaged in a train wreck.
-However, he some discovers that his new hands seem to possess a will of their own.
+However, he soon discovers that his new hands seem to possess a will of their own.

 - Fingerprinting Air: One of the detectives runs his magnifying glass over a table and can not only detect fingerprints, but identifies them as being those of Vasseur.